Full-Stack Aerial Mycelium Development

 Bioprospecting & Fungal Cultivation

 Critical to my career in mycelium technology development is a core interest in designing with the physical and behavioral richness of filamentous fungi.
-Every project starts with attention to and respect for the natural physicality and behavior of each strain I work with, and elucidating the functional phenotype of each strain is central to realizing the value potential of mycelium technology.
-To realize this a multi-disciplinary approach combining fungal biology, bioreactor and cultural method development, physical/metabolic/kinetic featurization, and high-dimensional learning is critical to my practice.
-Some additional projects include:
+Every project starts with attention to and respect for the natural physicality and behavior of each strain I work with, and elucidating the global functional phenotype of each strain is central to realizing the value potential of mycelium technology.
+To realize this a multi-disciplinary approach combining fungal biology, bioreactor and cultural platform development, physical/metabolic/kinetic featurization, and high-dimensional learning is critical to my practice.

 • Development of high-throughput aerial mycelium phenotyping systems (proprietary and unpublished).